 About the NATSO Foundation

-The NATSO Foundation is the research, education and public outreach subsidiary of NATSO, Inc. The foundation is armed with a bold new vision, and is tackling a concrete action plan for delivering critical business intelligence to travel plaza leaders.
+The NATSO Foundation is the research, education and public outreach subsidiary of NATSO, Inc. The foundation is responsible for:

 Bill Moon Scholarship

 Industry scholarships are awarded every year under the Bill Moon Scholarship Program to deserving travel plaza employees and their dependents.
 All truckstop and travel plaza owner/operators, their employees and their families are eligible.
 More information on the Bill Moon Scholarship Program is available here.

 Over the years, the NATSO Foundation has tackled an ambitious roster of research.
 2013 will be no different with a number of bold studies.
 Studies completed in the past include:

 - 2003 Fueling American Prosperity: How Rest Area Commercialization will Devastate the Economic Contributions of Interstate Business